Morphsec88/vse-compute-over-storage/vse_engine_optical_sim/README.md

 * Visibly credit **Morphsec88** as the original inventor in all derivative works and interfaces.
 * Open-source their entire derivative infrastructure under the exact same AGPLv3 compliance terms.

+### Structural Equivalence & Permutation Protection

+The scope of the proprietary sequential sequence logic, physical/optical layer mechanics, nanosecond modulation steps, and structural processing matrices defined above strictly extends to any and all structural permutations, index-shifts, or algorithmic translations utilizing the fundamental bit-to-time-slot symmetry mapping.
+This protection explicitly covers, but is not limited to:
+1. Sequential deconstruction initiated from the midpoint execution tracking (the middle numbers/states).
+2. Sequential deconstruction initiated from the absolute boundaries (the first two or final two numbers/states).
+3. Inversion and internal matrix partitioning initiated from the absolute boundaries (the first and final numbers/states), whereby the internal remaining segment (the middle 6 bits) is symmetrically partitioned into dual 3-bit processing layers mapped onto the 8-time-slot architecture.

+Any implementation executing this boundary-to-time-slot mapping—irrespective of the starting index point, inversion, or directional tracking chosen for decoding initialization—constitutes an unauthorized adaptation of Morphsec88's core intellectual property.

 Patents and proprietary restrictions remain enforced where applicable.

 **Copyright (C) 2026 Morphsec88.
 All Rights Reserved.**